 Lupus is a chronic disease of the immune system.
 The immune system is the body’s defense system.
 For example, the immune system protects us from getting sick from infections.
 With lupus, the immune system mistakes the body’s normal cells as foreign and attacks them.
-This causes tissue damage and inflammation which is widespread throughout the body.
-The inflammation can affect almost any organ.
+This causes damage and swelling all over the body.

 If you think you may have lupus, talk to your doctor about what you are feeling.

-Lupus us an autoimmune disease that affects people to different degrees!
+Lupus is an autoimmune disease that affects people to different degrees!